cloudmesh/cloudmesh-pi-cluster/cloudmesh/cluster/k3/README.md

 **Note**: If you have never enabled containers on your raspberry pis before, please look at the first option listed below

 ### Other options for install
 Enabling Containers: For Kubernetes to work, you must enable containers.
-To do this, append the following command to the install command above to enable containers on the master and workers you list. **(Not yet implemented)**
+To do this, append the following command to the install command above to enable containers on the master and workers you list.
 ```
 --step=enable_containers
 ```